Princeton Large Torus: Temperature milestone

 On the night of July 24, they pushed the system further to 5.5 kV, hitting 60 million degrees.
 This was a milestone in the fusion program; PLT demonstrated that one could make a tokamak that could confine its plasma long enough to heat it to the temperatures needed in a practical reactor.
 The density of the plasma would have to be higher in a production machine, but PLT was hitting every other requirement.

 The significance of the result was obvious, not only for physics, but also for the ongoing efforts in Washington; Deutch was preparing his report on the Foster Panel's suggestions, and this result would have an enormous positive benefit.
-Kinter was on holidays with his family at the time, and when they returned to their hotel in Stowe the next day the desk clerk told them there was a series of urgent messages waiting from Gottlieb.
+Kinter was on holiday with his family at the time, and when they returned to their hotel in Stowe the next day the desk clerk told them there was a series of urgent messages waiting from Gottlieb.
 Kinter and Gottlieb agreed that the news should be saved for the next fusion meeting, being held in Innsbruck that fall.

 As was the case for both ZETA and the original tokamaks, the news was too good to keep bottled up, and the story began appearing at the other fusion labs within days.
 On 31 July, Energy News ran a short front-page story talking about "persistent reports of a major breakthrough", prompting the DOE to plan for a 15 August press release instead of waiting until Innsbruck.

 Morris Levitt, editor of Fusion magazine, called Gottlieb on 10 August and was told to hold off until the press release.
 Levitt then called the DOE for details and connected to someone who was unaware of the events and was told that there was no such press release coming.
 This was a serious mistake; Levitt's magazine was convinced there was a conspiracy to kill fusion research, and the denial from the DOE served to prove his suspicions.

 Levitt immediately leaked the entire story to Dave Hess of the Knight Ridder wire service.
 Hess began following up and eventually reached Kinter.
 After being pressed on the topic, Kinter admitted that something interesting had happened but refused to provide details.
 This was catnip to the press, and Hess's story ran on the front page of the Miami Herald the next day, Saturday, 12 August.